 Rare 17th Century Oil On Panel Portrait Of A Young Nobleman, possibly Prince William Of Orange.
-Jan Mytens (1613-1670) POA
+Jan Mytens (1613-1670) SOLD

 Rare 17th Century Oil On Panel Portrait Of A Young Nobleman, possibly Prince William Of Orange.
-Jan Mytens (1613-1670) POA
+Jan Mytens (1613-1670) SOLD

 The National Portrait Gallery in London felt the sitter certainly bore a strong resemblance to Prince William of Orange in his teen years.